thewhistlingducklib/whistlingduck/README.md

 # Whistling Duck

 Whistling Duck is a Python library written in DuckDB for data quality logging & checks, it is created to make data quality implementation easy.
+[Detailed Documentation](https://thewhistlingducklib.github.io/whistlingduck/)

 ## Why Whistling Duck?